Live like the kingdom is near…

 Explore full-time residential training

-Our residential ordination training integrates practical ministry opportunities into its academic programmes.
-You will learn through reflection, study, practice, and participation in a community of passionate disciples of Jesus Christ.
+Our “gathered learning” ordination training integrates reflection, study, and practice, as you participate in a community of passionate disciples of Jesus Christ.

 Explore part-time training